pranjalprateek6/Mapping-Stars-in-Milky-Way-With-GAIA/README.md

 ## Contents

-- `mapping-milkyway-stars.ipynb`: Jupyter Notebook containing the data visualization process, including data loading, cleaning, analysis, and visualizations.
+- `mapping-milky-way-stars.ipynb`: Jupyter Notebook containing the data visualization process, including data loading, cleaning, analysis, and visualizations.
 - `gaiaDataNearSun.csv`: The dataset used for the visualization.
 - `README.md`: This file, providing an overview of the project.